NikolasTz/Scripting/README.md

 ## Bash Scripting

-A bash-based implementation of Linear Regression
+1. A bash-based implementation of Linear Regression
+2. A simple adblocking mechanism

 ## Batch Scripting